 Android Q Beta Problems

 The Android Q beta suffers from a variety of issues including bugs and performance issues.
 Google itself has highlighted several of these problems.
+They include:

 We’re also hearing about installation issues, sensitivity problems, crashes, audio problems particularly when using Android Auto, and some users are getting stuck in Dark Mode.